-Any student who is enrolled in the non-Carnegie program and fails more than one semester of these courses -- Pre-Algebra, Science 8, English 8, or Literature 8 -- may not return to Dominican.
-Furthermore, any student enrolled in the non-Carnegie program who fails one semester of a non-Carnegie course -- Pre-Algebra, Science 8, English 8, or Literature 8 -- in addition to failing a semester of Religion or any other course earning high school credit will not be able to return to Dominican.

-Any student who is enrolled in the non-Carnegie program and has successfully completed every class except one semester of one of the following -- Pre-Algebra, Science 8, English 8, or Literature 8 --must successfully complete the course in Dominican's credit recovery program in order to return to Dominican in the fall.
+Dominican offers four non-Carnegie courses: English 8, Literature 8, Pre-Algebra, and Science 8.
+Any student who is enrolled in the non-Carnegie program and has successfully completed every course except one of the following courses - English 8, Literature 8, Pre-Algebra, or Science 8 -- must successfully complete the course, whether one semester or two semesters, in Dominican's credit recovery program in order to return to Dominican in the fall.
+If a student has to remediate more than one non-Carnegie course, meaning, if a student has failed more than one non-Carnegie course or has failed a combination of non-Carnegie and Carnegie courses, that student cannot return to Dominican the following year.
 Averages for all courses taken in the 8th grade year are calculated according to policies for grading stated in this section.